5jt/dyalog-cookbook/manuscript/13 Windows Services.md

 ### Running the tests

 First we need to make sure that everything is assembled freshly, and with admin rights.

-The best way to do that is to run the script `MakeService.dyapp` from a console that was started with admin rights.
+The best way to do that is to run the script `MakeService.dyapp` from a console that was started _with admin rights_.
 This is because unfortunately you cannot right-click on a DYAPP and select "Run as administrator" from the context menu.

+Note that you _must_ change the current directory in the console window to where the DYAPP lives before actually calling it.

 A> # Console with admin rights.
 A>